kuanhoong/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

+Average (Mean) number of steps per day is **10766.19**

+The median number of steps per day is **10766.19**

-Mean and median values are higher after imputing missing data.
-The reason is
-that in the original data, there are some days with `steps` values `NA` for
-any `interval`.
-The total number of steps taken in such days are set to 0s by
-default.
-However, after replacing missing `steps` values with the mean `steps`
+From the new filled dataset, the mean and median values are higher as compared to the original dataset.
+In the original dataset, there are days with `steps` values `NA` for any `interval`.
+The total number of steps taken in such days are set to 0s by default.
+After replacing missing `steps` values with the mean `steps`
 of associated `interval` value, these 0 values are removed from the histogram
 of total number of steps taken each day.

 ## Are there differences in activity patterns between weekdays and weekends?
+> For this part the weekdays() function may be of some help here.
+Use the dataset with the filled-in missing values for this part.
+>
+> Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

-First, let's find the day of the week for each measurement in the dataset.
-In
+In this part, the dataset with the filled-in values is used.
+In order to find the day of the week for each measurement in the dataset, the following function is used.
-this part, we use the dataset with the filled-in values.

 ```r